Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 58.5-point total in four of 10 games (40%) this season.
+- Notre Dame and its opponents have gone over the current 58-point total in four of 10 games (40%) this season.

-- Georgia Tech has combined with its opponents to score more than 58.5 points in six of 10 games this season.
+- Georgia Tech and its opponents have combined to score more than 58 points in seven of 10 games this season.

-- The combined points per game average of the two teams, 61.1, is 2.6 points greater than Saturday's over/under.
+- Saturday's total is 3.1 points lower than the two team's combined 61.1 points per game average.

-- This contest's total is 7.8 points above the 50.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 7.3 points more than the 50.7 these two squads combine to surrender per game this season.

-- The Fighting Irish and their opponents score an average of 54.3 points per game, 4.2 fewer than Saturday's total.
+- The average total in Fighting Irish games this season is 54.3, 3.7 points fewer than Saturday's over/under of 58 .

-- In 2021, games involving the Yellow Jackets have averaged a total of 58.5 points, equal to the set over/under for this game.
+- The 58-point over/under for this game is 0.5 points below the 58.5 points per game average total in Yellow Jackets games this season.

 Notre Dame Stats and Trends

-- This season, the Fighting Irish won ATS in their only game as a favorite of 17.5 points or more.
+- In Notre Dame's 10 games this year, it has seven wins against the spread.

-- Notre Dame's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- The Fighting Irish covered the spread in their only game when favored by 17.5 points or more.

 - When Notre Dame records more than 30.2 points, it is 5-2 against the spread and 7-0 overall.

-- The Fighting Irish have 13 giveaways this season, while the Yellow Jackets have 13 takeaways .
+- The Fighting Irish have 13 turnovers this season, equal to the number of takeaways for the Yellow Jackets.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.